Potat05/PianoPlayer/auto piano/README.txt

+NOT TESTED ON VAC SECURE SERVERS TRY THIS ON A VAC SECURE SERVER AT YOUR OWN RISK!

+To open a song file just drag it onto PianoPlayer.exe and if it is loaded it should say

 MADE BY
 https://steamcommunity.com/profiles/76561198115677693/
 You can share and edit this code just make sure to give some credit to me

-To open a song file just drag it onto PianoPlayer.exe and if it is loaded it should say

 Song file help
 ================== SONG FILE START ==================